 Workers who have been with the company for more than one year but less than five can make around $61K annually on average.
 Five to nine years of work experience seem to result in median wages of $69K per year.
 Overall, the greater share of Hospira, Inc. folks have 10-19 years of experience and earn an average $104K annually.

 Certifications and Degrees

-Citrix Certifed Enterprise Administrators have significantly higher pay than non-accredited workers at $120K per year.
-Hospira, Inc. provides the highest financial reward to those with a Doctorate (PhD) — these employees rake in $149K annually.
+Those lacking certification bring in much lower salaries than Microsoft Certified IT Professional : Enterprise Administrators, who make $120K per year.
+Hospira, Inc. provides the highest financial reward to those with a Doctorate (PhD) — these employees rake in around $149K annually.

 Benefits and Perks